-Land and buildings comprise mainly branches and offices.
+Freehold and long leasehold properties (land and buildings) comprise mainly branches and offices.
 Land and buildings are shown at fair value based on periodic valuations by external independent valuers, less subsequent depreciation for buildings.
 Valuations are carried out on a regular basis such that the carrying amount of property does not differ materially from that which would be determined using fair values at the end of the reporting period.
 Any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the asset, and the net amount is restated to the revalued amount of the asset.